Boatshed operates from Gosport historic Engine House and Accumulator Tower

 The Engine House is used as a training facility for Boatshed which trains many new Boatshed brokers from overseas and a support hub for the 150 brokers world-wide.

-The renovation has retained the soft coloured red bricks, added wood panelling and flagstone floors.
+The larger interior space retains the soft coloured red bricks, added wood panelling and flagstone floors.
 Adding copper pipes for the heating and traditional cast iron radiators throughout.

 The Engine House is one of several important historic buildings in Royal Clarence Yard, including the Pump House (now a café), the old forge, Flagstaff Green, the Ceremonial Arch, the Granary and Bakery and Slaughterhouse, all of which are Grade II listed by English Heritage.